Key Takeaways:

 • Shares can provide a strong and growing income stream.

 Change has been a major component across investment markets over the last 50-odd years.
-From the 'Black Monday' crash in 1987, to 18% interest rates in the late 80’s and early 90’s, through to the 1997 Asian crisis, the tech and internet stock boom and bust in 2000, and of course who could forget the GFC in 2008.
+From the 'Black Monday' crash in 1987, to 18% interest rates in the late 80s and early 90s, through to the 1997 Asian crisis, the tech and internet stock boom and bust in 2000, and of course the GFC in 2008.

-More recently, of course, investors are experiencing the impact of Coronavirus.
-In this respect, COVID-19 has had an impact on life in general, not just investment markets, which makes its disruption extraordinary.
+More recently, investors are experiencing the impact of Coronavirus.
+In this respect, COVID-19 has affected life in general, not just investment markets, making its disruption extraordinary.
+For ongoing market insights, see Morgans research articles.

 Many dividends paid to shareholders include 'imputation credits'.
 The imputation credit and resulting tax benefit available from the dividends means the actual return from a stock needs to be "grossed up" to reflect its true value.